 Hi!
-I am Ana, nice to meet you!
+I’m Ana, nice to meet you!

-When I was 20, I took a studying abroad opportunity and moved to Germany, without speaking even a word of German.
-Five years later, when I was finally fluent and life in Berlin was as easy as it could be, I got bored and packed my stuff again in the search of a new adventure… I spent a couple of months in Istanbul and fell madly in love with the city.
-Since then, I have come back to Turkey on multiple occasions while always dreaming of leaving everything behind and moving there permanently.
-In October 2014, I finally decided to go for my dream and quit my job in order to move to Istanbul.
-But, before moving to Turkey, I took some time off to travel Southeast Asia on my own and build the blog you are now reading.
+When I was 20, I had the opportunity to study abroad and moved to Germany, without even speaking a word of German!
+I really loved the experience and became obsessed with learning the language.
+Five years later, when I was finally fluent and life in Berlin was as easy as it could be, I got bored and packed my stuff again in search of a new adventure… I spent a couple of months in Istanbul and fell madly in love with the city.
+Shortly after, the company I was working for relocated me to Dublin (Ireland) where I spent 6 months.